openstack/cinder/doc/source/configuration/block-storage/drivers/emc-vmax-driver.rst

 #.
 It is only possible to manage or unmanage one snapshot at a time in Cinder.

-#.
-This functionality is not to be confused with the similarly named
-   ``manage and unmanage snapshots`` which details setting attributes of a given snapshot in Cinder.

 Manage SnapVX Snapshot
 ----------------------